First order necessary conditions of optimality for the two dimensional Tidal dynamics system: Introduction

 \section{Introduction}

-Many mathematical developments in infinite dimensional nonlinear system theory and partial differential equations awarded a new dimension to the control theory of fluid dynamics models (cf. \cite{FART,SDMTS,lions,fursikov,gunzburger,raymond,sritharan} etc).
-Optimal control theory of fluid dynamic equations has been one of the major research areas of applied mathematics with a good number of applications in Oceanography, Geophysics, Engineering and Technology (see for example \cite{fursikov,gunzburger, sritharan, Te, VB}, etc).
+Many mathematical developments in the infinite dimensional nonlinear system theory and partial differential equations awarded a new dimension to the control theory of fluid dynamics models (cf. \cite{FART,SDMTS,fursikov,gunzburger,lions,raymond,sritharan} etc).
+Optimal control theory of fluid dynamic equations has been one of the major research areas of applied mathematics with a good number of applications in Oceanography, Geophysics, Engineering and Technology (see for example \cite{VB,fursikov,gunzburger, sritharan}, etc).
 Controlling fluid flow and turbulence inside a flow in a given physical domain by means of body forces, boundary data, temperature, initial data, etc, is an interesting control problem in fluid mechanics.
 Ocean tides have been investigated by many mathematicians and physicists, starting from Galileo Galilei, Isaac Newton etc (see \cite{GaG,IN}).
-The ocean tide informations are heavily used in the geophysical areas such as Earth tides, the elastic properties of the Earth's crust, tidal variations of gravity, and in calculating the orbits of artificial satellites used for space exploration etc (see \cite{MK,MK1}).
+The ocean tide informations are heavily used in the geophysical areas such as Earth tides, the elastic properties of the Earth's crust, tidal variations of gravity, and in calculating the orbits of artificial satellites used for space exploration etc (cf. \cite{MK,MK1}).
 Laplace rearranged the rotating shallow water equations into the system that underlies the tides and is known as the \emph{Laplace tidal equations}.
 By taking the shallow water model on a rotating sphere, which is a slight generalization of the Laplace model, the tidal dynamics model considered in \cite{BAK,MK,MK1} is obtained.
-We refer the readers to \cite{MK,MK1,PJ} etc, for extensive study on the recent progress in this field.
-In this article, we consider the controlled two dimensional tidal dynamics equations in bounded domains (see \eqref{0} and \eqref{1} below) and study the optimal control problems including total energy minimization problem, minimization of dissipation of energy of the flow, an optimization problem similar to the data assimilation problem in meteorology, etc. We establish the first order necessary conditions of optimality via Pontryagin's maximum principle.
-The second order necessary and sufficient conditions of optimality for general cost functionals is also obtained.
+We refer the readers to \cite{MK,MK1,PJ} etc, for an extensive study on the recent progress in this field.
+In this article, we consider the controlled two dimensional tidal dynamics equations in bounded domains (see \eqref{0} and \eqref{1} below) and study the optimal control problems including total energy minimization problem (the tracking problem), minimization of dissipation of energy of the flow, an initial value optimization problem, which is similar to the data assimilation problem in meteorology, etc. We establish the first order necessary conditions of optimality and characterize the optimal control via adjoint variable.